- Why Choose Michigan Sociology?

 - Grants and Fellowships Awarded to Graduate Students

 Applicants must submit the following to be considered for admission to graduate study at the University of Michigan's Sociology Department:

 University of Michigan web-based Graduate Application with fee.

-One set of official transcripts sent to the University of Michigan Rackham Graduate School.
-In addition, upload one set of transcripts when you complete the online application.
+Upload one set of official transcripts when you complete the online application.
 Please check the Rackham Graduate School's website regarding Transcripts for the most up-to-date information on this process.

 Academic Statement of Purpose - The Statement of Purpose is the single most important item in your application.
 The purpose of this essay is to give the faculty a clear idea of a) why you want to pursue a career in sociology; b) what questions or problems interest you; c) how you want to address these questions; d) your subplan interest(s), if applicable (see section below); and e) why you want to pursue your graduate degree at the University of Michigan.
 This statement should be about 2 pages long.